rnickles/audience1st_wiki/Home.md

 the app name `my-tenant-name.herokuapp.com` must exist, so choose the name carefully.

+In addition, Audience1st uses the [`figaro` gem](https://github.com/laserlemon/figaro) to manage configuration variables and secrets, many of which are *necessary* to run the app in production or development and even to run the tests.

+Therefore you must create a file containing the values of these secrets, some of which values may differ between production and development/testing.

 1. Create a file `config/application.yml` containing the following:

 ```yaml